 If you are accused of a crime, you should find the best defender for your case.
 Do not choose an attorney because they used to be buddies or are still buddies with the prosecution office.

-Call to speak to an aggressive criminal defense attorney today with The Bogan Law Firm at 209-565-3425.
+Call to speak to an aggressive criminal defense attorney today with The Bogan Law Firm, A Professional Corporation at 209-565-3425.